HordurPalsson/Kest2vw/Windows Verkefni/Windows Verkefni.md

 >

 What is the default amount of time remote assistance invitations remain open?
-> 6 klukkutimar
+> 6 klukkutímar

 What are the ways to send an invitation to a trusted person with Remote Assistance?
 > t.d.
-Email, sms og simtal
+Email, sms og símtali

 What type of scenarios are most appropriate for Remote Assistance in contrast with Remote Desktop?
 > Remote desktop er fyrir einstakling.
 Remote assitance er til þess að fá hjálp frá öðrum notenda.